awixson96/awixson96/README.md

 - 👋 Hi, I’m @awixson96
 - 👀 I’m interested in Human-Computer Interaction
-- 🌱 I’m currently learning Math/Algorithms & Systems Analysis, Basic Data Structures and Object-Oriented Design, Software Tools and Techniques, and Cognitive Consequences of Technology
+- 🌱 I’m currently learning Data Science in Practice and Software Engineering.
 - 💞️ I’m looking to collaborate on any projects assigned in the courses previously mentioned 😊
 - 📫 How to reach me Discord: Wixsie96#2074 or email: awixson@ucsd.edu